explicitClick to confirm you are 18+

 Why would Facebook de facto apply foreign laws from openly hostile countries?

-Conservative sources are censored without the slightest justification - no “hate speech” or “fake news”, merely reporting on a left-wing hoax, i.e. left-wing “fake news” that are embarrassing to the left:
+Conservative sources are censored without the slightest justification - no “hate speech” or “fake news”, merely reporting on a left-wing hoax, i.e. left-wing “fake news” that are embarrassing to the left such as the Jussie Smollett case:

-The only way to win against the quasi-monopolies of Facebook and Twitter would be something like this:
+To go against the global quasi-monopolies of Facebook and Twitter would require something like this:

 Social media have to be forced to respect the rights of free speech of their users or you can just stop having political views and submit to your communist and Muslim overlords.